MS Tikhi Don Review and Specifications

 Shipboard dining and entertainment options

 Dining onboard MS Alexander Borodin features European cuisine sp[ecialties with elements of Russian traditional cooking.
 Breakfasts are buffet-style.
 Lunches include 1 meal (Russian soup).
-Dinner is waiter-served and with traditional Russian food menu.
+Dinner is waiter-served and with a traditional Russian food menu.
 Waiters are dressed in traditional costumes.

 Onboard entertainment is focused on pre-scheduled activities and live performances (classical and Russian folk music).
 Onboard lectures are themed on the country's history and culture.
 Port talks (by a professional tour guide) provide information on visited river ports, nearby towns, shore excursions and tours available for booking.
 Passengers also enjoy traditional Russian tea ceremonies, Russian language lessons, dancing and singing classes, vodka tasting, nesting doll (matryoshka) painting classes.